AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/create-program.md

 # Create a Program {#create-program}

+In this part of the [onboarding journey,](overview.md) you will learn how to use Cloud Manager to create your first program.

+## Objective {#objective}

 After reviewing the previous document in this onboarding journey, [Access Cloud Manager,](cloud-manager.md) you have ensured you have appropriate access to Cloud Manager.
 Now you can create your first program.

-## Objective {#objective}

 After reading this document you will: